konikkar/Covid-19-Dashboard/README.md

 The goal of this project is to develop a dynamic dashboard for COVID-19 cases across the multiple countries.
 All of the algorithm and models have been implemented in Python.

-Following techniques have been used for this DASH implementation REST Services
+Following techniques have been used for this DASH implementation.
+REST Services
 Python Pandas, Scikit-learn
 Facebook Prophet